LoLA: Low-Rank Linear Attention With Sparse Caching: Experiments Results

-\paragraph{Scoring Method Ablation.} In our final experiment, we measure alternative scoring functions to understand which KV pairs should be sparsely cached.
-We provide an informal explanation with each function.
-Extended details for the score calculation can be found in Appendix \ref{appendix:scoring_ablation}.
+In our final experiment, we measure alternative scoring functions to understand which KV pairs should be sparsely cached.
+Traditional sparse attention metrics assume "unimportant" tokens are evicted entirely from the context~\citep{loki, bigbird}.
+In our setting, these assumptions are invalid as unimportant tokens are stored in low precision through linear attention.

 In Table \ref{tab:score_ablation}, we observe that storing keys with poor exponential dot product approximations underperforms the naive extension of sliding window attention.
 This hints that a better softmax approximation should not be the main objective for linear attention methods.
 Keys over-estimated by linear attention seem to be ``more important'' than local keys; however, all tested alternatives fall short of enabling associative recall.
-Overall, our experiments suggest that key-value pairs that are unaligned with the hidden state should be carefully handled.
+We also compare against traditional sparse attention ideas that use query-dependent metrics~\citep{h2o,less}.
+Specifically, we found that a key's average similarity score, $\exp(\bm{q}^\top\bm{k})$, does not translate well in the hybrid linear attention setting.
+LoLA, on the other hand, benefits from its query-agnostic metric.